CaelenS/RaposInc-2040U-Lab/README.md

     - Create a `.env` file in the project root and enter the appropriate key(s) for your database configuration (e.g., database URL, username, and password).

 4. **Run the Program**
+    - Open in IntelliJ IDE
-    - Compile the Java files.
+    - Compile the pom.xml file using Maven
     - Run the `ProductCatalogueGUI.java` file to launch the graphical user interface.

 ## How to Use
 Follow these steps to manage and interact with the catalogue: